-Note: There will be two Internals.
-Each Internal will consist of a test and sessional of 10 marks each.
-The test will consist of 5 short answer type question.
-The Internals will be from first and second unit.
+Note: There will be two Internal Tests.
+Each Internal Test will consist of 20 marks (a test of 10 marks in Internal Test-I from Unit-1with Seminar of 10 marks and Internal Test-II from Unit-2 with Sessional of 10 marks.
+The test will consist of 5 short answer type questions.

-The question paper will contain two questions from each unit with internal choice and the candidates will be required to answer one question from each unit.
-However question No. 1 will be compulsory and shall have four short answers questions (100 words per question), two each from third and fourth unit.
-(Total question to be attempted, will be five).
-All questions will carry 12 marks each.
+The question paper will contain long and short answer type questions.
+There will be total of eight long answer type questions (two questions from each unit with internal choice) and the candidates will be required to answer one question from each unit.
+Each long answer type question will carry 12 marks.
+Question No. 1 will be compulsory and shall have four short answer type questions (100 words per question).
+Short answer type questions will be from third and fourth unit (two questions from each unit).
+Each short answer type question will carry 03 marks.
+There will be nine questions in total and candidates are required to attempt five questions.

-- 1. Aggarwal, Y.P (2009).Statistical Methods: Concepts, Application and Computation.
-Sterling Publishers Pvt.
-Ltd., New Delhi - 2.
+- 1. Aggarwal, Y.P (2009) Statistical Methods, Sterling Publishers Private Limited, New Delhi - 2.
 Carter ,David Clark .(2004) Quantitative Psychological Research , Psychology Press, East Sussex, New York - 3.
 Cohen, Louis, et.al (2011) Research methods in education, Routledge, New York - 4.
 Garrett, Henry.E.
 (1981) Statistics in psychology and education, Vakils Fefferand Simons Ltd. Bombay - 5.
 Koul, Lokesh .(2011)Methodology of Educational Research, Vikas Publishing House Pvt Ltd, New Delhi - 6.
 Mangal ,S.K.
 (2007) Statistics in psychology and education, Prentice Hall Of India Pvt Ltd. New Delhi - 7.
 Patel R.S.
 (2011)Statistical methods for Educational Research, Jay Publication, Ahmedabad

-Course No: MED-104 Title: Methodology of Educational Research
+Course No.: MED-104 Title: Methodology of Educational Research